• Skip to primary navigation

 • Mahi Mahi: Mahi Mahi is easy to cook and forgiving for novice chefs.
 Its mild flavor allows for experimentation with different seasonings and cooking techniques.

 • Salmon: While salmon is versatile, its rich flavor can be intense for some palates.
-Novice cooks may find it beneficial to start with milder salmon varieties.
+Novice cooks may find it beneficial to start with milder fish varieties.
+Be careful not to overcook!
+It becomes crumbly if it is overcooked.

 • Both Mahi Mahi and Salmon may have bones that need to be removed before cooking or serving.
 This is a common step when preparing these fish.